mozilla/learning.mozilla.org/README.md

 $> npm start
 ```

-This will start a webserver for you at `http://localhost:8008`, and run a `watch` process so that your front-end assets will be regenerated as you make changes.
+The first command installs all the dependencies for Node.js to do
+its thing, and the second command runs a compile for the server
+and client code, while also starting a local server on [http://localhost:8008](http://localhost:8008)`,
+with the compiles running in `watch` mode, so that any changes you make
+to files result in the updated code getting bundled in.

+Note that this is not the same as hot-reloading: you still need to
+manuall reload your browser window/tab to see the effects of your
+code updates.

 ### A note about source maps